BitByte-TPC/BitBot/README.md

 - [X] verify codechef and codeforces account
 - [ ] replace callbacks/then with `async/await`
 - [ ] add profile link in `!cc user` and `!cf user`
-- [ ] modify setrole of both to send which site they are verifying for
+- [x] modify setrole of both to send which site they are verifying for
+- [ ] add `code` command that runs code of selected languges
+- [ ] add `source` command that gives nice github link embed
+- [ ] fix `solution` command for both cc and cf

 ---

 # Features till now :-
 - Can ping someone
 - Can produce a help page
-- Can remove/add roles from member
+- Can remove/add self roles from member
 - Can fetch xkcd memes
 - Can give info about codechef user by supplying username
 - Can fetch solution code by supplying solution code.